steveturbek/Tangible-Interfaces-Submarine-Design-Project/README.md

 ```
 ***Design Me, Program Me!***
 ├── instruments/
-│   ├── instruments.html # the layout of the instruments window
 │   ├── instruments.css # the layout of the instruments window
 │   ├── oxygen.svg     # Oxygen instruments
 │   ├── battery.svg    # Battery instruments